How ingenuity, empowerment and investment can help boost organisational productivity.

 Firstly, we foster a culture of empowerment.
 A good idea can come from anywhere, not just the senior team.
 Everyone in the business can have an idea that improves productivity, particularly when knowledge is shared effectively across the organisation.

 At Spreadshirt, we use an Objectives and Key Results (OKR) framework to share, encourage and motivate.
+For organizations looking to adopt a structured approach, an OKR implementation framework can provide the tools needed to align goals, track progress, and empower employees to meet key objectives.
 Our aim is to make important things visible to everyone, encourage every department and employee to come up with ideas to meet the targets.

 Perhaps the most important aspect of this approach is to decide what NOT to do in a quarter.
 Trying to do too much usually leads to a poor outcome.